hadi-ramezani/Capstone/README.md

 ## Project: Capstone Proposal and Capstone Project

 **Obtaining the Data Set**
-The data set "properties_2016.csv" is very large and cannot be added to the Github repository.
+The data sets are very large and cannot be uploaded or be added to the Github repository.
 This data set can be downloaded from the Kaggle website using the link: https://www.kaggle.com/c/zillow-prize-1/data

+The references to the scripts in the "codes" folder and the functionality of each script are included in the report file.

 **Note**